g-r-a-n-t/phrase/README.md

 ![That's Vape](images/sentiment.gif)

 ### Technical Details

 The interactions discussed above are facilitated by a registry contract.
 Its responsibilities are as follows:

 - Creation of phrases, sentiments, and profiles.
-- Expression of sentiment from a profile to a phrase.
+- Pinning of sentiment from an address to a phrase.

 For more information about the registry contract design, read [this](./docs/registry-contract-design.md).